corona-warn-app/cwa-documentation/event_registration.md

 Presence Tracing - in CWA also referred to as _Event Registration_ - aims at notifying people of a potential SARS-CoV-2 exposure if they have been to the same venue at a similar time as a positively tested individual.
 It addresses the potential of airborne transmission in spaces with poor ventilation despite maintaining physical distance.
 As such, it complements BLE-based proximity tracing with the Exposure Notification Framework.

-CWA proposes a fully-automated decentral solution for Presence Tracing which works independent of local health authorities and host of the event.
+CWA proposes a fully-automated decentral solution for Presence Tracing which works independent of local health authorities and the collaboration of the host of a venue.
 It integrates into the existing verification processes of CWA to issue warnings.
 The solution prioritizes the speed of issuing warnings over their accuracy.
-A higher degree of accuracy would require manual assessment by local health authorities and the respective resources to do so and is currently not on scope.
+A higher degree of accuracy would require manual assessment by local health authorities and the respective resources to do so and is currently not in scope.
+The solution also protects the privacy of both venues and users, as details about a venue such as description or address are not shared with the CWA infrastructure.

 In summary, the proposed solution allows a _host_ to create a venue through CWA.
-All necessary signed data about the venue is encoded in a QR code which can be presented on a mobile device or printed out, for example to be posted at the entrance of the venue.
+All necessary data about the venue is encoded in a QR code which can be presented on a mobile device or printed out, for example to be posted at the entrance of the venue.
 An _attendee_ can check in to the venue by scanning the QR code.
 Check-ins are stored locally on the mobile device and deleted automatically after two weeks.

 When an attendee tests positive for SARS-CoV-2, they can upload their check-ins along with their Diagnosis Keys to the CWA Server.
 The CWA Server publishes the relevant check-ins on CDN as _warnings_.
 Clients regularly download these warnings and match them against the local check-ins on the mobile device.
 If there is a match and the time an attendee spent at a venue overlaps with a warning for a sufficiently long time, the attendee receives a warning in CWA similar to how warnings are issued for BLE-based exposures.